We bring gold standard healthcare to you.

 Research has shown that exercise therapy can be highly effective in improving patient outcomes.
 For example, a study published in the Journal of the American Medical Association found that exercise therapy was more effective than medication in treating chronic low back pain.
 The study also found that exercise therapy was associated with a lower risk of side effects compared to medication.
 Another study published in the Journal of Cardiopulmonary Rehabilitation and Prevention found that exercise therapy was effective in reducing symptoms of chronic obstructive pulmonary disease (COPD).
 This study found that exercise therapy improved exercise capacity, reduced dyspnea (shortness of breath), and improved quality of life in patients with COPD.

-Exercise therapy can also help improve mobility and function in elderly patients.
+Exercise therapy also helps improve mobility and function in elderly patients.
 A study published in the Journal of Geriatric Physical Therapy found that exercise therapy improved physical function, balance, and walking speed in elderly patients who had experienced a fall.
 The study also found that exercise therapy was associated with a reduced risk of falling in this population.

 Exercise therapy vs Personal training

-While there is some overlap between exercise therapy and personal training, the main difference lies in their primary focus and the type of professional providing the service.
-Exercise therapy is typically provided by a healthcare professional with specialized training in the use of exercise as a form of medical treatment, while personal training is often provided by a certified fitness professional with expertise in exercise programming and instruction.
+While there is some overlap between exercise therapy and personal training, the main difference lies in their primary focus and the type of professional service provider.

 Key Activity for Seniors

 Strength training can be a great way to build muscle and increase overall physical function.
 Who doesn’t love the feeling of lifting a heavy weight and feeling like a superhero?
-Resistance exercises such as lifting weights, using resistance bands, or using body weight can help seniors maintain their muscle mass and feel strong.
+Resistance exercises such as lifting weights, using resistance bands, or body weight help seniors maintain their muscle mass and feel strong.

 But exercise therapy isn’t just about pumping iron – it can also include fun activities like dancing, hiking, or swimming.
 Aerobic exercise can improve cardiovascular health and be a fun way to get out and explore the great outdoors.
 Even a brisk walk around the neighborhood can be a great way to get the blood flowing and enjoy some fresh air.

 Balance training can also be a fun and engaging way to stay active.
-Tai chi, yoga, or other balance-focused exercises can help seniors improve their balance and prevent falls.
+Tai chi, yoga, or other balance-focused exercises help seniors improve their balance and prevent falls.
 Plus, they can be a great way to meet new people and make friends in a supportive and social environment.

 References

-Exercise Therapy vs. Medication for Chronic Low Back Pain: A Randomized Clinical Trial: https://jamanetwork.com/journals/jama/article-abstract/2616393
+1. Exercise Therapy vs. Medication for Chronic Low Back Pain: A Randomized Clinical Trial: https://jamanetwork.com/journals/jama/article-abstract/2616393

-Effects of Exercise Training in Patients With Chronic Obstructive Pulmonary Disease: A Review of Recent Studies: https://journals.lww.com/cardiovascularpharm/Abstract/2008/11001/Effects_of_Exercise_Training_in_Patients_With.7.aspx
+2. Effects of Exercise Training in Patients With Chronic Obstructive Pulmonary Disease: A Review of Recent Studies: https://journals.lww.com/cardiovascularpharm/Abstract/2008/11001/Effects_of_Exercise_Training_in_Patients_With.7.aspx

-Effects of a Multimodal Exercise Program on Balance, Functional Mobility, and Fall Risk in Elderly People With a History of Falls: A Randomized Controlled Trial: https://journals.lww.com/jgpt/Abstract/2018/04000/Effects_of_a_Multimodal_Exercise_Program_on.2.aspx
+3. Effects of a Multimodal Exercise Program on Balance, Functional Mobility, and Fall Risk in Elderly People With a History of Falls: A Randomized Controlled Trial: https://journals.lww.com/jgpt/Abstract/2018/04000/Effects_of_a_Multimodal_Exercise_Program_on.2.aspx

-Exercise Therapy for Depression: A Systematic Review and Meta-Analysis: https://www.sciencedirect.com/science/article/abs/pii/S0022395613001708
+4. Exercise Therapy for Depression: A Systematic Review and Meta-Analysis: https://www.sciencedirect.com/science/article/abs/pii/S0022395613001708

-Exercise therapy improves physical function and mental health of people with dementia: a randomized controlled trial: https://pubmed.ncbi.nlm.nih.gov/24446228/
+5. Exercise therapy improves physical function and mental health of people with dementia: a randomized controlled trial: https://pubmed.ncbi.nlm.nih.gov/24446228/

-Effects of exercise training on physical function, inflammation, and oxidative stress in older adults with type 2 diabetes: a randomized controlled trial: https://pubmed.ncbi.nlm.nih.gov/29484548/
+6. Effects of exercise training on physical function, inflammation, and oxidative stress in older adults with type 2 diabetes: a randomized controlled trial: https://pubmed.ncbi.nlm.nih.gov/29484548/

 Lifeweavers is a multi-disciplinary therapy team of highly experienced rehabilitation clinicians consisting: